kketevani/kkapanadze/content/about/header/index.md

    💠 `Conferences`:

-IAB/ZEW-conference Spatial Dimensions of the Labour Market, at Institute for Employment Research (IAB) in Nuremberg (forthcoming, October)
+IAB/ZEW-conference Spatial Dimensions of the Labour Market, at Institute for Employment Research (IAB) in Nuremberg

-30th Anniversary of Maastricht Treaty; the Past, Present, and Future of European Integration. at Studio Europa Maastricht and Maastricht University (forthcoming, September)
+30th Anniversary of Maastricht Treaty; the Past, Present, and Future of European Integration. at Studio Europa Maastricht and Maastricht University

-37th National Conference of Labour Economics, University of Salerno, Special theme on Labour market in the aftermath of the COVID-19 crisis (forthcoming, September)
+37th National Conference of Labour Economics, University of Salerno, Special theme on Labour market in the aftermath of the COVID-19 crisis

 12th ifo Dresden Workshop on Regional Economics, at ifo Institute - Leibniz Institute for Economic Research at the University of Munich Dresden Branch